 Run tasks based on triggers

-Anakage CoBots can sense upcoming issues using triggers and then run silent tasks without disturbing the user.
+Anakage CoBots can sense upcoming issues using triggers and then run silent tasks without disturbing the end users experience and monitoring.
 For example, it can always run disk cleanup when disk space becomes low, it can correct registry values when the machine restarts, etc.

 Run tasks as reminders